 The take away

-Properly architecting a fully or partially hyperconverged virtual data center requires a comprehensive understanding of the ultimate workloads intended to run within the environment.
+Properly architecture of a hyperconverged virtual data center requires a comprehensive understanding of the ultimate workloads intended to run within the environment.
 Integrating existing storage, compute, and network into the ultimate solution can drive down costs and improve adoption, given the right mix of available (existing) technologies.
+Hyperconvergence is not a one-size-fits-all technology.

 It’s easy to “rip-and-replace” existing infrastructure, although this is often not the most cost effective or most optimal method to deploy a new hyperconverged infrastructure.
-Rather, integration and distribution of workloads across existing underlying virtual infrastructure often provides for the most optimal deployment methodology for a new hyperconverged platform.
+Rather, integration and distribution of workloads across existing underlying virtual infrastructure often provides for the most optimal hyperconvergence deployment methodology.
 This platform can then deliver the maximum amount of return – of both investment and native management efficiencies – through the optimal placement of workloads.
 The benefits and cost-advantages of a hyperconverged data center can quickly be leveraged and realized when this method is employed.
 Long-term continued realization of these benefits can be largely dependent on planning and workload deployment modeling during the Proof of Concept phase of the project.

 Planning really is that important!
 Don’t go it alone!
 Involve a partner that has navigated such a project and can take the time to understand the intricacies of your specific business use case and environment.